sdasrc/editorial-website-extended/_projects/2020-05-01-aips-guide-v1.md

 ---
 title : AIPS - Some Lessons Learnt The Hard Way short-title : AIPS Guide
-description:  AIPS - Some Lessons Learnt The Hard Way.
-Soumyadeep Das.
-2020-05-01.
-AIPS is a software package to support the reduction and analysis of data taken with radio telescopes.
-Here is a collection of some quick guides and troubleshooting tips.
+description:  AIPS is a software package for the reduction and analysis of radio interferometric data.
+Collection of quick guides and troubleshooting tips collected by Soumyadeep Das.
 Date :  2020-05-01
 author: Soumyadeep Das
 layout: project-post